 As a photographer who hails from Hiroshima, I can only hope that my photos can serve to pass on the truth.
 Hopefully, my photographs can act as a small impetus to their revelation.

 Fujii is currently working on a handmade book of this work—it will be available through Tokyo’s Reminders Photography Stronghold this fall.
-He will exhibit the dummy at the Stronghold’s Photobook Masterclass Exhibition, running from June 10 - 25, 2017.
 You can see more of Yoshikatsu’s work on his personal website.

 If you enjoyed this article, you might also like these previous features: Red String, Fujii’s previous project; The Restoration Will, Mayumi Suzuki’s remarkable tribute to her parents, lost in the 2011 tsunami; and In Praise of Shadows, a short but affecting meditation on the unique aesthetics of Japan.